mjayadharan/ML_mini_projects/README.md

 # ML_mini_projects  using anaconda
 - Repository containing several mini projects, implementing small scale ML training models using scikit-learn, Keras: TensorFlow, PyTorch.
-Mainly for fun and learning.
+Mainly for fun and education.
 - All instructions are with respect to a terminal in linux/mac.
 Please use the ubuntu sub-system if you are using windows 10 or use anaconda for windows.
 A good installation guide for the linux sub-system can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - Folders specific to separate techniques and softwares used.
 - Highly recommends installing anaconda  to handle the packages and their dependencies.